valory-xyz/open-autonomy/docs/upgrading.md

 - Renamed the `background_round_cls` attribute of the `AbciApp` to `termination_round_cls`.
 - Renamed the `_background_round` attribute of the `AbciApp` to `_termination_round`.
 - Renamed the `background_round` property of the `AbciApp` to `termination_round`.
+- The `AbstractRound` class now requires a `SkillContext` positional argument.
+ To accommodate this change,
+ all round tests will need to be modified to include a mocked context in addition to the synchronized data.

 1 && 4 should be taken into consideration for all the apps that are utilizing the termination.